Skip to main content

 This involves ‘P’ – partitioning or breaking the word problem into two parts.
 I stands for information.
 E stands for framing an equation.
 S stands for solving the equation.
 Essentially, you take a large problem, break it up into easily digestible parts, collect all the information necessary, frame an equation for the same and then solve it.

-Practice question on GRE math practice question on GRE math
+GRE math practice question on word problems..

 Let’s look at a simple example.
 “Alice has twice as much money as Ben.
 Alive gives Ben 200$.
 Now Ben has 3 times as much money as Alice has now.
 What was the amount Alice had initially?”